 Using Floor Protectors

-Over time, the wooden legs of pool tables may release some stain onto the carpet.
+Over time, the wooden legs of pool tables may release some stain on the carpet.

 To prevent this, consider adding a square or round floor protector under each leg of the pool table.
-These are rubber tips that protect your carpet from the wooden stain.
+These are rubber tips that protect your carpet from wooden stains.

 Let’s now take a look at some of the best flooring options for a billiard table: